Fesaa/CubepanionAPI/docs/leaderboard.md

 ### GET /game/:game/bounded

 Returns an array `LeaderboardRow`s for the specified game.
 The array will be 200 long.
-You must provide a `start` and `end` query parameter.
+You must provide a `lower` and `upper` query parameter.

 ### GET /batch